AlleyCH/AlleyCH.github.io/_posts/edit.md

 print ("%s\n", result);
   ```

 This code is showing one way to serialize a GObject class using json-glib.
+<br></br>
-The code below is the C code that Valac outputs for this example.
-Again, to be able to see this you have to use the -C command when running your vala code.
+The code below is a snippet of C code that Valac outputs for this example.
+Again, to be able to see this you have to use the -C command when running your Vala code.

    ``` c
 static void